kranzky/kane/README.md

 TODO
 ----

-* Extract all the articles
-  + Improve image matching in body
-  + Improve layout of body
+* First version of interface
-  + Load ten at random
+  + Load ten posts (with content) at random
+  + Format as JSON with everything we need
-  + Display one at a time as cards
+  + Display unseen as a modal card
-  + Display compact card as a feed once they're all seen
+  + Display seen as a feed, click on entire thing to read
-  + Make sidebar sticky, and make it appear only when read
+  + When reading, make sidebar sticky and appear only when read
+  + Easily close content when reading
+  + Make title bar appear/hide when show
+  + Add a helper nag thing with Orson sketch
+* Process all the content
+  + One-by-one, extract all images and don't modify content
+  + Improve font
+  + Display images with empty preview
+  + Make sure each article looks fantastic
+  + Make sure it displays great on mobile
 * Deploy to Heroku and share with the guys
+  + Add skylight and rollbar and papertrail
 ---
 * Finish writing specs
 * Twitter authentication